duckdb/duckdb-web/docs/archive/0.6/sql/introduction.md

 ---
+expanded: SQL
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/sql/introduction
+selected: Documentation/SQL
 title: SQL Introduction
-selected: Documentation/SQL
-expanded: SQL
 ---

 Here we provide an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

 In the examples that follow, we assume that you have installed the DuckDB Command Line Interface (CLI) shell.
 See [here](../installation?environment=cli) for information on how to install the CLI.
 If you build from the source tree, you can launch the CLI from the build directory ``build/release/duckdb``.
 Launching the shell should give you the following prompt: